What is Missing? Explaining Neurons Activated by Absent Concepts: Experimental Details

 \subsection{Explaining encoded absences in image classification models}

-\myparagraph{Quantitative.} For our quantitative analysis of inhibitory signals in ImageNet-trained models, we use the ImageNet-1k validation split~\citep{Russakovsky:2015:ILS} and PyTorch~\citep{Paszke:2017:ADP} torchvision models (VGG19~\citep{Simonyan:2015:VDC}, ResNet-50~\citep{He:2016:DRL}).
-For each channel in the last convolutional layer, we identify the \num{100} images that most strongly activate the respective channel after global average pooling (GAP).
-To assess the effect of interventions, we modify each of these \num{100} images by inserting either a random $48 \times 48$ patch, a patch containing the concept of the logical $\operatorname{NOT}$~\citep{Mu:2020:CEN}, or one of the eight least activating $48 \times 48$ patches into a randomly selected corner of the image.
-To find the least activating patches, we use a sliding-window approach with a stride of \num{16}.
-For identifying logical $\operatorname{NOT}$s from \cite{Mu:2020:CEN}, we use the default hyperparameters with the only exception of reducing the beam search limit to 50, which was recommended by the authors for getting good explanations in a reasonable time.
-We compute the average channel activation (after GAP) across all modified images and all channels.
-In \cref{tab:intervention_table_std}, we report the mean activation values from \cref{tab:intervention_table} alongside the corresponding standard deviations.
+\myparagraph{Quantitative.} For our quantitative analysis of inhibitory signals in ImageNet-trained models, we use the ImageNet-1k validation split~\citep{Russakovsky:2015:ILS} and PyTorch~\citep{Paszke:2017:ADP} torchvision models (VGG19~\citep{Simonyan:2015:VDC}, ResNet-50~\citep{He:2016:DRL}, ViT-B/16~\cite{Dosovitskiy:2021:IWW}).
+For each channel/neuron in the last backbone layer, we identify the \num{100} images that most strongly activate the respective channel / neuron after global average pooling (GAP) / taking the minimum over tokens.
+As we found the CLS token of the ViT to be largely insensitive to local patch insertions, we instead use a localized measure based on token-level activations.
+For each sample, we aggregate by taking the minimum over tokens, which captures the strongest local suppression effect.
+To assess the effect of interventions, we modify each of these \num{100} images by inserting either a random $48 \times 48$ patch, a patch containing the concept of the logical $\operatorname{NOT}$~\citep{Mu:2020:CEN}, the most activating patches, or one of the eight least activating $48 \times 48$ patches into a randomly selected corner of the image.
+To find the least/most activating patches, we use a sliding-window approach with a stride of \num{16}.
+For identifying logical $\operatorname{NOT}$s from \cite{Mu:2020:CEN}, we use the default hyperparameters with the only exception of reducing the beam search limit to $50$, which was recommended by the authors for getting good explanations in a reasonable time.
+We compute the average channel/neuron activation (after GAP/min) across all modified images and all channels/neurons.
+In \cref{tab:intervention_table_std}, we report the mean activation values from \cref{tab:intervention_table} alongside the corresponding standard deviations for the CNN-based backbones.
 Since \cite{Mu:2020:CEN} do not identify a logical $\operatorname{NOT}$ for every channel, we evaluate their method only on the subset of channels for which such a concept is found.
 For a fair comparison, for each of these channels, we again report the mean activations after inserting a random patch as well as after inserting a patch containing the identified logical-$\operatorname{NOT}$ concept (random patch $\rightarrow$ logical-$\operatorname{NOT}$ patch).
-We additionally test different hyperparameter configurations and observe the same pattern: in both models, there exist patches that inhibit the activation of specific channels, indicating that the models utilize encoded absences (\cf~\cref{sec:experiments:image}).
-To further assess the statistical significance of our findings, we perform a $t$-test (SciPy's $\operatorname{scipy.stats.ttest\_ind}$) comparing activations for images with randomly inserted patches to those with the lowest-activating patches inserted.
-For both models, the resulting $p$-values are close to zero (${\sim}10^{-91}$ for VGG19 and ${\sim}10^{-125}$ for ResNet-50), indicating statistical significance.
+We additionally test different hyperparameter configurations for the CNN-based models and observe the same pattern: in both models, there exist patches that inhibit the activation of specific channels, indicating that the models utilize encoded absences (\cf~\cref{sec:experiments:image}).